How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Abstract

 \section{Abstract}

 Crowdsourcing has been part of the IR toolbox as a cheap and fast mechanism to obtain labels for system development and evaluation.
 Successful deployment of crowdsourcing at scale involves adjusting many variables, a very important one being the number of workers needed per human intelligence task (HIT).
 We consider the crowdsourcing task of learning the answer to simple multiple-choice HITs, which are representative of many relevance experiments.
 In order to provide statistically significant results, one often needs to ask multiple workers to answer the same HIT.
-A stopping rule is an algorithm that, given a HIT, decides for any given set of worker answers if the system should stop and output an answer or iterate and ask one more worker.
-Knowing the historic performance of a worker in the form of a quality score can be beneficial in such a scenario.
-In this paper we investigate how to devise better stopping rules given such quality scores.
-We also suggest adaptive exploration as a promising approach for scalable and automatic creation of ground truth.
+A stopping rule is an algorithm that, given a HIT, decides for any given set of worker answers to stop and output an answer or iterate and ask one more worker.
+In contrast to other solutions that try to estimate worker performance and answer at the same time, our approach assumes the historical performance of a worker is known and tries to estimate the HIT difficulty and answer at the same time.
+The difficulty of the HIT decides how much weight to give to each worker's answer.
+In this paper we investigate how to devise better stopping rules given workers' performance quality scores.
+We suggest adaptive exploration as a promising approach for scalable and automatic creation of ground truth.
 We conduct a data analysis on an industrial crowdsourcing platform, and use the observations from this analysis to design new stopping rules that use the workers' quality scores in a non-trivial manner.
-We then perform a simulation based on a real-world workload, showing that our algorithm performs better than the more naive approaches.
+We then perform a number of experiments using real-world datasets and simulated data, showing that our algorithm performs better than other approaches.